hdrhbbu1/www/content/articles/2017/09/if-i-left-you-behind/index.md

 undermined my quality of life.
 And I'm asking now for your support to ensure I don't suffer further as those policies are implemented."

 They offered to advocate for "more appropriate change," if the administration didn't follow through on healthcare protections similar to the ACA.
-I wrote them on the morning of January 12, 2016, as the [Senate prepared for its storied vote-o-rama](https://www.nytimes.com/2017/01/12/us/politics/health-care-congress-vote-a-rama.html), with a reminder of their commitment.
+I wrote them again on the morning of January 12, 2016, as the [Senate prepared for its storied vote-o-rama](https://www.nytimes.com/2017/01/12/us/politics/health-care-congress-vote-a-rama.html), with a reminder of their commitment.

 As of this writing, I've received no response.